Full-time appointments that exceed six months and half-time appointments averaging

 at retirement, years of service and compensation.

-- Plan vesting is at five years of PERS credited service.
+- Retirement vesting is at five years of PERS credited service.

 - With the exception of members in the 2% at 62 formula (minimum retirement age is fifty-two